JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-5.md

     ![Successful upload of input file](../images/task5-successful_upload.png "Successful upload of input file")

    The Object ID that is returned is saved to a Collection Variable named `ossDwgFileUrn`.

-## Save the Object ID of the resulting text file to a Postman Variable
+## Save the Object ID of the Resulting Text File to a Postman Variable

 `ListLayersActivity` generates a text file containing layer names as an output.
 To enable Design Automation to save this file in OSS, you supply the URN specifying the location where Design Automation should save the file to.

 The URN of a file in OSS takes the form  ``urn:adsk.objects:os.object:<BUCKET_KEY>/<FILE_OBJECT_KEY>``.
 In order to construct the URN: